williamchndlr/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 8 deletes a file in another dir script 9 deletes a dir script 10 changes dir to previous dir
+script 8 deletes a file in another dir script 9 deletes a dir script 10 changes dir to previous dir script 11 lists all files in multiple dir